Mike Ford Player Props: Mariners vs. Angels

 Mike Ford At The Plate

-- He has scored in 27.7% of his games this year, with two or more runs scored in 8.5%.
+- He has scored in 13 of 47 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.